Cubair offers courses of training

 aeroplane.

-The PPL course requires a minimum of forty-five hours
+The PPL course requires a minimum of forty five hours

-covering a range of subjects including Aviation Law,
+examinations, covering a range of subjects including

-Navigation, Meteorology, Principles of Flight, Airframes
+Aviation Law, Navigation, Meteorology, Principles of

-and Engines, Airworthiness, Instruments, Human Performance
+Flight, Airframes and Engines, Airworthiness, Instruments,

-and Radio Telephony.
-Preparation for the written
+Human Performance and Radio Telephony.
+Preparation for the

-from textbooks and briefings from your instructor.
-Certain
+self-study from textbooks and briefings from your

-completed before commencing your flying.
+examinations completed before commencing your flying.

 There is no time limit within which the flying has to be